On graded presentations of Hecke algebras and their generalizations: Type W

-These results can be generalized a bit further to include not just KLR algebras but also weighted KLR algebras, a generalization introduced by the author in \cite{WebwKLR}.
+The isomorphism of Theorem \ref{O-isomorphism} can be generalized a bit further to include not just KLR algebras but also weighted KLR algebras, a generalization introduced by the author in \cite{WebwKLR}.

-Fix a real number $\ck\neq 0$. \begin{definition} A {\bf type W diagram} is a diagram like an type O diagram defined above, with addition that we draw a dashed line $\ck$ units to the right of each strand, which we call a {\bf ghost}, and require that there are no triple points or tangencies involving any combination of strands or ghosts.
-We also only consider these equivalent if they are related by an isotopy that avoids these tangencies and double points.
+Fix a real number $\ck\neq 0$. \begin{definition} A rank $n$ {\bf type W diagram} consists of strands $\R\times [0,1]$ like in a type O diagram defined above, with addition that we draw a dashed line $\ck$ units to the right of each strand, (which we interpret as $-\ck$ units left if $\ck<0$).
+We call this a {\bf ghost}, and require that there are no triple points or tangencies involving any combination of strands or ghosts.
+We also only consider these diagrams equivalent if they are related by an isotopy that avoids these tangencies and double points. \end{definition} An example of a rank 5 type W diagram with $g<0$ is given below: